missionpinball/mpf-docs/config/slide_player.rst

 either the ``slide_player:`` section of a config file or the ``slides:`` section of a show file.

 Settings & options
 ------------------

 expire:
 ~~~~~~~
+Single value, type: time string (will be converted to seconds).
+Default: None

 Configures the slide to *expire*, meaning it will be automatically removed after
 the time expires, and the display will show whatever the next-highest priority
 slide is.